 - A competent person examine each working place for conditions that may adversely affect the safety or health of miners.
-The working place must be examined at least once each shift, before work begins or as miners begin work in that place.
+The working place must be examined at least once each shift, before miners begin work in that place.

 - Promptly initiate appropriate corrective action when adverse conditions are found.

 - Promptly notify miners in affected areas if adverse conditions are found and not corrected before miners are potentially exposed.

 - Withdraw all persons from affected areas when alerted to any conditions that may present an imminent danger, until the danger is abated.